mattvernon/relayer-kit/README.md

 ## What technical skills are required to operate a Dharma Relayer?

-Nothing outside of the traditional web stack.
-The only programming language necessary is JavaScript.
+To build a Relayer, the only programming language necessary is JavaScript.

 ## Do I need to conform to any specific branding when launching a Dharma relayer?